New Brunswick Route 108: History

 Halfway Restaurant and Irving station.
 As there was no electricity approximately halfway between Renous and Tobique Valley, this facility was powered by a generator.

 The number 108 was first applied to a New Brunswick road in 1965 when it replaced the former Route 22.
 The original routing followed the current Route 108 from Grand Falls to Hazeldean, the current Route 395 to Tobique Valley, and a road along the north shore of the Tobique River (present-day Routes 109 and 390 to the Tobique First Nation north of Perth-Andover.

-In 1976, the Plaster Rock-Renous Highway, which was formerly part of Route 109, was renumbered as part of Route 108, and the section from Tobique Valley to the Tobique First Nation was renumbered Route 390.
+In the early 1970's after the opening of the new Plaster Rock bridge, the Plaster Rock-Renous Highway, which was formerly part of Route 109, was renumbered as part of Route 108, and the section from Tobique Valley to the Tobique First Nation was renumbered Route 390.
 In 1988, Route 108 was extended northeast from Renous along the former Route 8 alignment.
 With the opening of the Plaster Rock bypass in 1997, the section from Hazeldean to Tobique Valley was rerouted along an upgraded former Route 393, with the former alignment of 108 becoming parts of Routes 395 and 109.

 The last change to Route 108 was with the opening of the new Trans-Canada Highway routing between Grand Falls and St-Leonard in 2003, when Route 108 was extended 3 kilometres to the west to meet up with the new interchange.